-Yes, the minimum requirement for audits is one audit must be completed no earlier than one month prior to the end of the league schedule.
-A league may conduct an earlier audit(s) but still must have the end of season audit within the last month of the league schedule.
+Yes, the minimum requirement for audits is one audit must be completed no earlier than one month prior to the league payout.
+A league may conduct an earlier audit(s) but still must have the end of season audit within one month of the league payout.